amcajal/gsvmind/project/definitive/sw/doc/wiki/Tools.md

     -    _GNU binutils and other basic software already included in the Raspbian OS is not listed here.
 	  For example: text editors (Leafpad), IDEs (Geany), web browsers (Epiphany)_

+    _Note_: The Raspberry Pi decided to name itself "August".

 **Software**

 <style>